stephansama/fzf-nerdfont.nvim/README.md

 ## ⌨ Contributing

 PRs and issues are always welcome.
 Make sure to provide as much context as possible when opening one.

-## 🗞 Wiki

-You can find guides and showcase of the plugin on [the Wiki](https://github.com/stephansama/fzf-nerdfont.nvim/wiki).

 ## Special Thanks